Strategy with Courage — A Different Way to Create Extraordinary Impact

 Ruthlessly interrogated assumptions.
 Every strategic choice rests on beliefs, claims, and predictions.
 Some are well founded; others are wishful thinking.
 Effective strategy requires the discipline to challenge these assumptions openly: Where might we be wrong?
 What don’t we know?
 What could derail this?
 Where are we being overly optimistic?
 Courage comes not from blind confidence, but from confronting reality with honesty.

 Action that aligns with the narrative and insights.
 Actions should not be a long list of everything that seems useful.
-They should be a small number of moves towards the narrative, putting insights into practice.
+They should be a small number of moves aligned with our narrative, putting insights into practice.
 Coherence is more powerful than volume.

 Stepping out bravely.
 We cannot plan our way to impact.
 At some point, we must step forward—thoughtfully, but decisively.
 Not in reckless leaps, but in courageous, informed movements into new territory.
 Strategy becomes real only when we act.